9 Marks of a Calvinist Cult #9 (authoritarian narcissists)

 This is telling!
 He's basically saying that the Calvinist doctrine of election is not clearly and obviously taught in any place in Scripture, that it has to be scraped together in bits and pieces, and that we would have a hard time finding it without the help of a Calvinist teacher systematically leading us through the Bible.
 (Duh!)
 So it takes a highly educated expert to teach these things, because the average common Christian cannot understand or learn them on their own.

 This confirms two things: The sense of pride and spiritual authority that Calvinists have, and the fact that Calvinism is not clearly, easily found in the Bible and so people have to be educated into it by other Calvinists.
 Very revealing!
-(Is God's Word, the gospel, meant to be so painful, so difficult to read and understand?
+(Is God's Word, the gospel, meant to be so painfully difficult to read and understand?
 Or is it only that way because of the damage Calvinism does to it?)

 Shouldn't it alarm us that, according to Calvinists, we're biblically-illiterate if we disagree with them and that none of us can really understand the Bible or the gospel until we've gone through months of study with them and their Calvinist literature?